Kitsioschr/portfolio/data-science/README.md

 ## Data Science Portfolio

-Recently, I subscribed to [**DataCamp**](https://www.datacamp.com/)'s premium plan to practice my Python programming skills with a focus on data science topics and completed the *Data Analyst in Python* career track ([Statement of Accomplishment](https://www.datacamp.com/completed/statement-of-accomplishment/track/4cbf0f07447fcdd69112f2cbf22d4d89c061956b)).
+Recently, I subscribed to [**DataCamp**](https://www.datacamp.com/)'s premium plan to practice my Python programming skills with a focus on data science topics.

-Currently, I am pursuing the *Associate Data Scientist in Python* career track which includes courses on:
+I have completed the *Associate Data Scientist in Python* career track, a 90-hour program that includes courses on:
 - exploratory data analysis,
 - statistical hypothesis testing,
 - predictive modeling with machine learning.